 Focus your energy on finding water, sources of food, and a place to set up camp.
 Your first camp doesn’t need to be your permanent home.
 Stashing some of your duplicate items near your first campsite is a very wise plan.
 Make sure you bury them in a waterproof container somewhere you won’t forget.
 This will let you come back years later to resupply.

-Whatever you do, don’t bury any food with your long term resupply cache.
-Wild animals will smell it no matter how well concealed.
+Whatever you do, don’t bury any food with your long-term resupply cache.
+Wild animals will smell it no matter how well concealed it.
 They’ll dig up your stash and make a meal out of it.
 Items they can’t eat will get scattered to the four winds, and you won’t have them later.

 It’s a good idea to set up more than one place to shelter.
 Moving around to three or four different spots helps you avoid trouble.
 You’ll need a fire pit at each site, and a shelter of some sort.
 An unoccupied shallow cave would be ideal, but if you need to build a shelter, you’ll be glad you have those axes.